usmansd/dbt-data-domain-pipeline/README_USMAN_SOLUTION.md

 dbt run --profiles-dir . --project-dir . --target preprod-ca # for preprod local run dbt run --profiles-dir . --project-dir . --target prod-ca # for prod local run
 ```

-Quick note - Since all the projects are using the same Service account, you will need to change the service account in the profiles.yml file or provide access to service account to
+Since all the projects are using the same Service account, we will need to change the service account in the profiles.yml file or provide access to service account to
 all three environments

-**NOTE**: I have only implemented the simple solution

 ## Complicated Solution